Paneer Curry made with pistachios and almonds is a delightful recipe!

-I am not big on eating gluten free everyday or leaving all the grains out of the diet or go vegan but I believe in healthy lifestyle by consuming healthy food.
+I am not big on eating gluten-free every day or leaving all the grains out of the diet or go vegan but I believe in a healthy lifestyle by consuming healthy food.

 I recently served this with my Baby Corn Rice and it was a big hit!
 It was a great combination.

 If you want to make this vegan you can replace paneer with tofu and cream with coconut cream.
-I like to pan fry the tofu in these kind of gravies so it doesn’t break and become all mushy.
+I like to pan-fry the tofu in these kinds of gravies so it doesn’t break and become all mushy.
+You can also make this curry with soya chunks or Chickpea flour dumplings.

 Vegetarian or vegan, do give this recipe a try!
 You will love it.